 Cleaning ( please note: this information is only for newer work, that shows NO signs of damage or deterioration. if you have older work, especially if there is any kind of deterioration, please consult a professional, accredited, art conservator!
 I will be glad to recommend one if you need.)

 Rule #1: There is a lot of bad information on the internet regarding the home cleaning of artwork.
 First and foremost, never use any kind of cleaning product (including water!) on the art itself or the frame.
 The chemicals in cleaning products will interact with the painting (and the varnish) and cause deterioration; water can be absorbed into the painting causing expansion and contraction which will lead to cracking, de-lamination or worse.
 I’ve seen videos by people claiming to be artists who advise cleaning a painting with turpentine or a combination of turpentine and linseed oil - no, please, just don’t do it.
 You run a very high risk of permanently damaging a painting with these techniques!

-For the frame, gently wipe the frame with a very soft, dry cloth.
+For the frame, gently wipe the frame with a very soft, dry cloth - a fine micofiber cloth is ideal.
 That’s really all you need to do.